CerritoCode0101/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+JSON web tokens have cryptographic signatures, and that’s not the case with session cookies.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcrypt` do to help us store passwords in a secure manner. hashes them

-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing. unit tests only test small pieces of code while the others test on a larger scale. they test multiple fuctions together. unit tests only test small pieces of code while the others test on a larger scale. they test multiple fuctions together.

-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How _Test Driven Development_ changes the way we write applications and tests. test driven development makes you think differently about the way you write programs because you start with the testing in mind first so your essentially building it in reverse.